Signed

 A World of Strangers.

 First edition of the author's second novel.
 Octavo, original cloth.
-Boldly signed by Nadine Gordimer on the title page.
-Near fine in a good dust jacket showing some wear and chips, name to the front free endpaper.
+Signed by Nadine Gordimer on the title page.
+Near fine in a very good dust jacket showing some wear and a small stain to the spine panel, inscription to the front free endpaper.

 -

-First edition of this revealing and moving memoir.
-Octavo, original cloth.
-Signed by the authors on the limitation page.
-Fine in a fine dust jacket.
-Jacket design by Robin Bilardello.
+First edition of the moving memoir.
+Octavo, original half cloth, illustrated.
+Presentation copy, inscribed by the author on the title page, "For Lee with best wishes JWebb."
+Fine in a near fine dust jacket.
+Jacket design by Jackie Seow.
+Laid is the original signing brochure for the reading.

 -

-First edition.
-Octavo, original half cloth.
-Inscribed by Moshe Safdie on the half-title page.
+First edition of this "extraordinary, elegant novel" (Fay Weldon, The New York Times).
+Octavo, original cloth.
+Boldly signed by Philip Roth on the title page.
 Fine in a near fine dust jacket.
-Jacket design by Bill Douglas.
+Jacket design by Lawrence Ratzkin.

 -